SAD Light TherapyOct 16, 2018

 Light therapy can be most effective when you put these five essential tips into practice:

 You can buy a light box without a prescription and you can use them practically anywhere.
 That’s good news, but there are so many to choose from!
-We recommend the Aura Daylight Lamp to most folks.* You’ll want to consider at least three things as you shop:
+You’ll want to consider at least three things as you shop:

 If your symptoms don't improve enough with light therapy, you may need additional treatment.
 Talk to your doctor about other treatment options, such as antidepressants or psychotherapy.